annargrs/blog/_posts/2020/2019-04-16-reviewing-data.markdown

 This view is both unfair and counter-productive.
 First, the authors of NLP engineering papers typically get several chances to submit to main conferences during a year.
 LREC is the only conference specializing in resources, and it's bi-annual.

-Second, as mentioned above, the progress in NLP depends on the [co-evolution of systems and benchmarks](https://ehudreiter.com/2020/03/02/why-use-18-year-old-bleu/).
+Second, the progress in NLP depends on the [co-evolution of systems and benchmarks](https://ehudreiter.com/2020/03/02/why-use-18-year-old-bleu/).
 NLP benchmarks are not perfect, and when we get stuck on any of them for too long we are likely to start optimizing for the wrong thing, publishing a lot of SOTA-claiming papers, but making no real progress.
 Therefore, development of more challenging benchmarks is as important as modeling work, and publications at top-tier conferences is the least we could do to incentivize it.
 Also, putting data and models in different conferences is unlikely to improve the flow of ideas between the two communities.

-## Myth 3: A new resource must be bigger than competition
+### Myth 3: A new resource must be bigger than competition

 I have received a version of this myself at ACL 2020: